hiroshimamiya/EPIB607/README.md

 - Please do not upload assignment in the Microsoft Word Format, or as JPEG or any format other than PDF.
 Assignments uploaded in any format other than a pdf will not be marked.
  - Assignments do not have to be completed in the R markdown format.
 You can use word application as long as they are legible and converted into a pdf document.
 Late assignments will not be accepted, unless discussed with the instructor well before the due date (see Accommodation below).
  - The purpose of the assignments is to make you ready for mid-term and final exams, provide opportunities to apply lecture materials to a variety of real-world and conceptual problems, to provide feedback on your learning progress, and to identify weakness to be addressed.
- - While generative AI applications can solve some (but not majority) assignment problems, the reliance on such application will lead to the challenge in solving exam questions, since access to these applications are not allowed during the exam.
+ - While generative AI applications can solve some (but not the majority of) assignment problems, the reliance on such application will lead to the challenge in solving exam questions, since access to these applications are not allowed during the exam.

 **Midterm Exam (25%)**.
 There will be a closed book exam during class time (2 hours) that will take place in room (TBA).